scktom/finalCapstone/Capstone Project - Variables and Control Structures/README.md

 # Capstone Project I — Variables and Control Structures

-This program calculating the amount of interest you'll earn on your investment or the amount you'll have to pay on a home loan.
-Only choose the commands.
+This program calculates the amount of interest you'll earn on your investment or the amount you'll have to pay on a mortgage.
+The program only supports the Investment and Bond commands below.

 ## Investment command